ThinkDataEd/student/docs/unit1/essential.md

 rectangular format.

 ###**<u>[Lesson 4: The Data Cycle](lesson4.md)</u>**
-A statistical investigation consists of cycling through the four stages of the Data Cycle; statistical questions are questions that address variability and are productive in that they motivate data collection, analysis, and interpretation.
+A statistical investigation consists of cycling through the four stages of the Data Cycle.
+Statistical questions (the Ask Questions phase of the Data Cycle) are questions that address variability and are productive in that they motivate data collection, analysis, and interpretation.
 The Data Collection phase might consist of collecting data through Participatory Sensing or some other means, or it might consist of examining previously collected data to determine the quality of the data for answering the statistical questions.
 Data Analysis is almost always done on the computer and consists of creating relevant graphics and numerical summaries of the data.
-Data Interpretation is involved with using the analysis to answer the statistical questions.
+Data Interpretation involves using the analysis to answer the statistical questions.

 ###**<u>[Lesson 5: So Many Questions](lesson5.md)</u>**